loriot/AzureSolutionTemplate/README.md

 - MessageGuid: A unique GUID generated by the Router function to track each message.
 - Raw: An exact copy of the raw message received from the IoT Hub.
-- Metadata: Device twins tags from the IoT Hub.
+- Metadata: Device twins tags from the IoT Hub (see [here](#device-twin-setup) for more detail).
 - Decoded: Message from the IoT device decoded by the appropriate decoder.

 ### Setup Function

 The setup function initializes the Cosmos DB collection and the SQL table needed by the pipeline.
 The function is automatically triggered at the end of the execution of the ARM template.
 It won't be called at later stage and is therefore not part of the standard application architecture.
 The function uses environment variables DOCUMENT_DB_NAME, DOCUMENT_DB_ACCESS_KEY and SQL_DB_CONNECTION to connect to the two resources.

-If the collection or table already exist, the function will return without doing anything.
+If the collection or table already exists, the function will return without doing anything.

 ### Decoder Function

 Decoder functions perform the decoding of the sensor raw data payload.
-By default, our solution provide you with 3 example decoder, but the system is built to be easily extensible.
-Additional decoders can be hosted anywhere and must simply be HTTP REST accessible and be routed correctly by the [router function rules](#router-function).
+By default, this solution provides three example decoders, however the system is built to be easily extensible.
+Additional decoders can be hosted anywhere and must simply be HTTP REST accessible and be routed to correctly by the [router function rules](#router-function).

 Currently the decoder functions are written with no authentication required (Authorization.Anonymous in the function declaration).
 Although adding authentication at deploy time proved quite complicated, it is possible to add authentication to it after deployment easily by just adding an environment variable and a reference to the function code in the router function.